Why Newt Is Rowling’s Best-Written Hero

 SPOILERS AHEAD: PROCEED WITH CAUTION

 The atypicality of Newt Scamander – the ultimate Hufflepuff – as a hero is the very best element of the Fantastic Beasts franchise.
 In Newt, Rowling has created a hero whose best quality is the compassion that he shows for all living creatures – as Leta says, “You never met a monster you couldn’t love.”
 Harry Potter embodied many traits that are typical of the traditional hero.
 He was the chivalrous Gryffindor.
 The Chosen One.
 Destined to triumph over Voldemort.
 For all of Harry’s heroism, though, Newt represents everything that we should aspire to be.
 He embodies all the best qualities of Hufflepuff House – he’s kind, modest, and loyal.
-In Crimes of Grindelwald, Rowling highlights Newt’s best features by contrasting him to Theseus (the traditional hero).
+In Fantastic Beasts and the Crimes of Grindelwald, Rowling highlights Newt’s best features by contrasting him to Theseus (the traditional hero).

 Newt is also a type of character we rarely see depicted in any big-budget movies.
 He’s not the typical masculine hero we often see on screens, whose manliness is based on how male heroes are expected to behave – aggressively, violently, and pridefully.
 Newt possesses none of those character traits.
 In fact, Newt may just very well be my favorite character that J.K.
 Rowling has ever written – and that includes all the characters we come across in the Harry Potter books.
 In Fantastic Beasts and Where to Find Them, Eddie Redmayne’s portrayal of Newt Scamander subverted all of the audience’s expectations of how a hero ought to behave.
 And in Fantastic Beasts: The Crimes of Grindelwald, we see the reluctance of Newt to be a hero (“Dumbledore, why can’t you go?”).
 Newt is uninterested in the glory and adulation that is often bestowed upon heroes.
 Like Dumbledore says, Newt “does not seek power” – he simply asks, “Is this thing right?”
 We’re even shown Newt subverting expectations in Fantastic Beasts and Where to Find Them.
 When Newt faces the International Confederation of Wizards during a meeting at MACUSA, a diplomat named Momolu Wotorson mistakes Newt for his brother, Theseus.
 Theseus is a celebrated war hero (and I question whether war is really something to be celebrated).